-Options include any 500-level BUS (except BUS 501), MGT, and/ 3-6 or MIS course, or any 500-level PAD or HMS course approved by the ACC department
+Options include any 500-level BUS (except BUS 501), ACC 501, 3-6 ACC 502, ACC 504, MGT, and/or MIS course, or any 500-level PAD or HMS course approved by the ACC department

 ACC 509 is a core requirement for the MBA program and is not accepted as meeting requirements toward the Accountancy graduate degree.
+ACC 501, ACC 502, and ACC 504 fulfill Business and Administrative Topics despite the ACC prefix.

 Students must satisfy all UIS requirements and complete ACC 583 Accountancy Capstone.
-University policy requires students who do not complete ACC 583 in one semester to enroll in ACC 584 Accountancy

-Capstone Continuing Enrollment (zero credit hours, one billable hour) each fall and spring semester until the capstone course requirements are met
+University policy requires students who do not complete ACC 583 in one semester to enroll in ACC 584 Accountancy Capstone Continuing Enrollment (zero credit hours, one billable hour) each fall and spring semester until the capstone course requirements are met.